utr1903/opentelemetry-kubernetes-demo/infra/helm/README.md

 ### Local Helm charts

-Our own applications `httpserver`, `kafkaconsumer` & `simulator` have their own local Helm templates and thereby are to be deployed with the local Helm configuration.
+Our own applications `httpserver`, `kafkaconsumer`, `latencymanager` & `simulator` have their own local Helm templates and thereby are to be deployed with the local Helm configuration.
 You can run the `/infra/helm/${language}/deploy_local.sh` scripts in each application.

 Example (`httpserver`):